realdecoy/rdvue/docs/Features.md

 *   only interact with a single domain

 *   only provide features from the domain which are relevant to the theme of the service.
-Eg. A user service should be focused on methods support such; adding order related data would make for poor encapsulation.
+Eg. A user service should be focused on methods that support such; adding order related data would make for poor encapsulation.

 ### Technical